nicholas-long/environment/zet/20231005213930/README.md

 20230905160850 directory for executable short commands to run on path 20230905184854 prerequesites for environment 20230905210416 fast file manager fff
-20230905212307 important things from old install scripts 20230906032330 ascii art splash screen
+20230905212307 important things from old install scripts and pen test environ that were copied to environment 20230906032330 ascii art splash screen
 20230906033727 commands to get ip
 20230906035236 scripts to draw title bars